Stretch Armstrong: Cancelled film

-In 1994, Walt Disney Studios obtained the film rights to the character.
+In 1994, Walt Disney Studios obtained the film rights to the character, with Caravan Pictures producing.
 Several scripts were written, including an early version family comedy written by Greg Erb, a co-writer at Disney.
 The script which cast Tim Allen in the role of Stretch Armstrong as a "kind of single dad who is a research scientist" and is "stretched too thin" trying to balance his work and family life before he inadvertently accidentally takes one of his experimental serums giving himself "stretchy powers".
 A later version from screenwriter Michael Kalesniko was created and it was set in San Francisco.
-It was about a somewhat socially awkward nobody beset with troubles trying to venture out his failing personal life and is genetically modified with stretching abilities after a failed nuclear fusion experiment and must use his newfound abilities to solve the tragedy that has befallen his family.
+It was about a somewhat socially awkward nobody beset with troubles trying to venture out his failing personal life.
+He is then genetically modified with stretching abilities after a failed nuclear fusion experiment and must use his newfound abilities to solve the tragedy that has befallen his family.
 Among the actors who were considered for the role was Danny DeVito, who refused to do the film if the script made any jokes about his height.
 Several other writers, such as Mike Werb and Michael Colleary, provided rewrites, and Peter Care was attached to direct, but due to lack of time on the rights, both ideas from Disney were scrapped and the rights were bought up by Hasbro.

 In 2008, Universal Studios signed a deal with Hasbro to create another film based on Stretch Armstrong from a screenplay written by Nicholas Stoller.

 It was announced from the studios co-chairman Donna Langley that Taylor Lautner would star as Armstrong and that the film would be in 3-D. She stated that "with Lautner's success energy and athleticism he is a perfect fit to a unlikely hero."
 Producer Brian Grazer stated "Stretch Armstrong is a character I have wanted to see on screen for a long time ...
 It’s a story about a guy stretching ... the limits of what is possible to become all that he can be."